TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-synapselink-configuration.md

 **3.** Currently there is no support to enable analytical store on existing containers.
 You should now be able to create a new container and enable analytical store during container creation time.

-**4.** Currently there is no support to enable analytical store on Azure Cosmos DB SQL Serverless accounts.
+**4.** Currently there is no support to enable analytical store on Azure Cosmos DB SQL serverless accounts.

 ### **Unable to disable Analytical Store**